 “They can really make you miserable.
 Your eyes get itchy and swollen, your nose is congested, you sneeze a lot and your lungs can become irritated,” Dr. Eidelman says.
 “And further along the spectrum, the severity can become disabling.
 You can’t get out of bed, you can’t sleep, you can’t focus on your work — it can be intense.”

-Dr. Eidelman explains why spring allergies in particular can be so debilitating.
+Dr. Preston and Dr. Eidelman share why spring allergies in particular can be so debilitating:

 Dr. Eidelman recommends starting a topical nasal steroid spray one or two weeks before the start of allergy season.
 These sprays can prevent inflammation in your nose and block some of your worst symptoms before they begin.

-The first category of medications is antihistamines, which fall into two basic groups of their own:
+The first category of medications you can use to relieve your spring allergies is antihistamines, which fall into two basic groups of their own:

 If you’re experiencing nasal congestion, postnasal drip and sinus pressure, antihistamines aren’t particularly effective, Dr. Eidelman says.
 But you can add a topical nasal steroid like Flonase® (fluticasone), Rhinocort® (budesonide), Nasonex® (mometasone) or Nasacort® (triamcinolone).